SaiSiddhardhaKalla/NFHS/README.md

 ### Issues - Known and Resolved:
 - Some inconsistencies with spellings in Indicator column in [State_wise data](https://github.com/SaiSiddhardhaKalla/NFHS/tree/main/_states).
+- Error in variable **`Children born at home who were taken to a health facility for a checkup within 24 hours of birth (%)`**.
+Value has been set to 0 for time being.
 - <s>Need to Update Telangana NFHS 4 details</s>
 - <s>Five Districts in Chhattisgarh have wrong data:</s>
   - <s>Rajnandgaon</s>